Ten Commandments – Sanctifying Time

 If all we ever do is work we not only lack the time to reflect on the nature and glory of God, we begin to lose our need for him.
 If by my skill and energy and power and knowledge I can manufacture a life of ease and comfort and success, then why do I need God?

 Soon I begin to imagine that God is dispensable, and that I am indispensable.
 They need me, the people at the office or at the hospital or at the church or at the school.
 If I'm gone, what will they do?
 We become seduced by our own sense of importance.
-Taking a day away from the world of demands and deadlines and expectations is God's way of saying, Dip your finger into the ocean, then pull it out and see what an impact you made.
+Taking a day away from the world of demands and deadlines and expectations is God's way of saying, Dip your finger into the ocean, then pull it out and see what kind of impact you made.

 It’s not that we aren't important to the people who count on us and to whom we are responsible.
 The point is that the most important responsibility we have is to God.
 The Sabbath is a holy place in time where we remember our need for Him, the unquenchable necessity of His presence.

 That's why taking a Sabbath from work has to include God.
-Rest without spirit is the source of corruption.
+Rest without purpose is the source of corruption.
 A Sabbath is more than a day off.
 It is a day away from the world.
 A day in which we remember who God is and who we are.
 A day in which we get our priorities back in line.
 We recognize that God is the indispensable one, not us.

 Time is the first thing God ever declared as holy.
 If we think that attending to our relationship with God is something we will get to someday, we treat time like one more commodity among all the other things we think we control.
 We desanctify it.